 Armed with the answers to these questions, you and your veterinarian can work together to go about treating your dog's coughing problem.

-As you might imagine, the treatment for your dog's cough will depend on what's causing it.
+As you might imagine, the solution for your dog's cough will depend on what's causing it.

 A parasitic infestation like heartworm disease will require a deworming regimen and then preventative medications to stop the same thing from happening again.
 Tracheal collapse might require surgery to correct it in severe cases, or medications may help your pooch experience this phenomenon less often.
-And if your dog is coughing because of allergies, medications or allergy supplements can help reduce the symptoms your canine friend experiences.
+And if your dog is coughing because of seasonal or environmental allergies, medications or allergy supplements may help reduce the symptoms your canine friend experiences.

 So, Why Is My Dog Coughing, Exactly?